DeaconSeals/comp-2210/docs/modules/m2/module-open-announcement.md

   sure to take advantage of the fact that *linear scan* is still the solution to all seven methods.

-- As in each module, the assignment is due no later than 11:59 PM CT on the last day of the module.
+- As in each module, the assignment and all hands-on activities are due at 11:59 PM CT on the last day of the module.

 - Exam 1 and Lab Test 1 are each part of this module.
 Details concerning content, scheduling, and instructions will be sent in a separate announcement.